SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "She could have just been trying to keep the conversation going," Pinkie said, "or my theory of her secretly having a crush on you is true."

-A moment later Pinkie continued, "Probably the first one, but you never know."
+A moment later, Pinkie continued, "Probably the first one, but you never know."

 "Yeah," Rainbow said.